Chat with Navika

 CNS Dinner

-The Chief of the Naval Staff, Indian Navy, would be hosting a formal dinner for the visiting dignitaries on completion of The International City Parade.
-The Dinner would provide an opportunity for the assembled senior naval leadership from all countries participating in IFR and MILAN 26, to exchange views of Maritime issues and matters of mutual interest.
+The Chief of the Naval Staff, Indian Navy, hosted a formal dinner for the visiting dignitaries on completion of The International City Parade.
+The Dinner provided an opportunity for the assembled senior naval leadership from all countries participating in IFR and MILAN 26, to exchange views of Maritime issues and matters of mutual interest.